-Statements given under oath and certain legal documents are presumed to be truthful, or at least made in good faith.
-But how do we know for sure that witnesses and other parties involved in a legal matter are telling the truth?
-We can’t always be certain, but those who are caught knowingly misleading a court face serious criminal charges of perjury.
+Statements given under oath and certain legal documents carry an expectation of truthfulness.
+But how can anyone know for sure that witnesses and other parties involved in a legal matter are telling the truth?
+It is not always possible to be certain.
+Yet, those who knowingly mislead a court may face serious criminal charges of perjury.

 Examples of Perjury

 There are many ways a person could perjure themselves.
 In its simplest form, a person commits the crime either in statements made under oath or signed documents.
 Here are some examples:

 - While completing a sworn affidavit during a bankruptcy court proceeding, John intentionally understates his monthly income by $2,000.
 John knows he has underreported the income.
 He signs the printed document and files it with the judge's clerk.

 - Mary is a suspect facing criminal charges.
 Jill is sworn in and testifies in the criminal case trial.
 She states that her friend, Mary, was having lunch at her house when the crime occurred.
 Credit card receipts and mobile phone records say otherwise.
 The alibi claim is central to Mary's defense.

 - Frank omits the $15,000 he won at a casino from his federal income tax return.
 It's not a mistake.
 Frank intends to hide his winnings.
 He signs and sends the return to the IRS.